Simro25011/Paris_-_NY_Airbnbs---Prices-Prediction---XGBoost/README.md

 4. **Host Analysis**: Analysis of host behavior, including the number of listings per host.
 5. **Availability Trends**: Analysis of the availability of listings throughout the year.
 6. **Minimum Nights Requirement**: Analysis of the minimum nights requirement set by hosts.
-7. **Review Analysis**: Analysis of the number of reviews received by listings.

 1. **Distribution of Listings**
- Using the  'Neighbourhood Cleansed' columns, We will  determine the distribution of Airbnb listings across different neighborhoods and find out what are the top 10 neighborhoods for Airbnbs.
    - Paris
    ![Top 10 Airbnbs Neighbourhood in Paris](https://github.com/Simro25011/Paris_-_NY_Airbnbs---Prices-Prediction---XGBoost/blob/main/Resources/top10_neighbourhoods_Paris.png)